Login / Signup

 Status LEDs conveniently grouped on one side of the board show when relays are on or off.
 A power LED shows when power is applied.
 A reset switch permits shutting down the Raspberry Pi without the use of a keyboard and monitor.

-The 8-RELAY card needs 5V to operate and can be powered from Raspberry Pi or from it's own 2 pin pluggable connector.
 The relay coils are also powered from the 5V.
 The card draws 10mA with all relays off.
 Each relay needs about 80 mA to turn on.
-If power is applied to the barrel connector, no other power supply is needed for the Raspberry Pi.
+If power is applied to the board's connector, no other power supply is needed for the Raspberry Pi.

 Shutting down the Raspberry Pi by turning off the power can result in SD Card failure.
 To prevent this, a shutdown command needs to be used before power cut-off.
 But this requires a monitor, keyboard and mouse connected to the Pi.